 Robust skill set in x86 architecture and the Windows APIs.
 Exposure to software development is highly recommended.
 Completion of Malware Analysis Crash Course is recommended but not required.

-In-classroom instructor-led training
+In-classroom instructor-led training available globally.

 What to bring